 For the tomato in the recipe, you should feel free to take advantage of whatever you have: You can use homemade tomato sauce, pizza sauce, or the jarred stuff, but you can also use a tomato purée (like passatta or just some canned whole tomatoes you've blitzed in a blender).

 My wife and I ate this okra wrapped in frozen store-bought parathas since I was feeling lazy, but you can make your own parathas, wrap the okra in a pita, or even wrap it in a tortilla (or add it to a quesadilla!).
 It's also quite good over rice, especially if you have some achaar, or Indian pickles, in your fridge, although something acidic and pickle-y of almost any kind would be good with it, too.

-- One 14-ounce bag frozen okra pods (see note)
+One 14-ounce bag frozen okra pods (see notes)

 For the Spice Mixture: Combine cumin, coriander, cardamom (if using), and dried habanero (if using) in a small saucepan and set over medium heat.
 Toast spices until fragrant, about 2 minutes.
 When cool enough to handle, remove cardamom pods, then place remaining spices in spice grinder or mortar.
 Using fingers, crack open cardamom pods and remove seeds contained within; discard hull.
 Add cardamom seeds to other spices.
 Using spice grinder or mortar and pestle, grind spices to fine powder.
 Set aside.